microsoft/BotFramework-DirectLineJS/README.md

 ### *Who is this for?*

-Anyone who is building a Bot Framework JavaScript client who enjoys/tolerates Rx and does not want to use [WebChat](https://github.com/Microsoft/BotFramework-WebChat).
-(WebChat already includes DirectLine so there is no reason to include this package too).
+Anyone who is building a Bot Framework JavaScript client who does not want to use [WebChat](https://github.com/Microsoft/BotFramework-WebChat).

+If you're currently using WebChat, you don't need to make any changes as it includes this package.

-### *What is Rx?*
+### *What is that funny `subscribe()` method in the samples below?

-**R**eactive E**x**tensions are a set of libraries for different languages implementing Reactive Functional Programming a.k.a. the Observable pattern.
-This library uses [RxJS](https://github.com/reactivex/rxjs/).
+Instead of callbacks or Promises, this library handles async operations using the Observable pattern.
+Try it, you'll like it.
+For more information, check out [RxJS](https://github.com/reactivex/rxjs/).

 ### *Can I use [TypeScript](http://www.typescriptlang.com)?*